-Options Description -n Lists all nodes participating in the cluster and includes the assigned node numbers. -i Lists all nodes participating in the cluster and includes the Virtual Internet Protocol (VIP) address (or VIP address with the node name) assigned to each node. -s Displays the status of the node: active or inactive. -t Displays node type: pinned or unpinned. node_name Displays information for a particular node. -l [-p] Lists the local node and includes the private interconnect for the local node.
-The $^{-p}$ option is only valid when you specify along with the $^{-1}$ option. -C Displays the name of the cluster. -a Displays only active nodes in the cluster with no duplicates. -g Logs cluster verification information with more details. -f Prints historical Leaf Node information (active and recent). -v Logs cluster verification information in verbose mode.
+Outions Options Description -n Lists all nodes participating in the cluster and includes the assigned node numbers. -s Displays the status of the node: active or inactive. -t Displays node type: pinned or unpinned. node_name Displays information for a particular node. -l [-p] Lists the local node and includes the private interconnect for the local node.
+The $\neg p$ option is only valid when you specify along with the $\neg 1$ option. -c Displays the name of the cluster. -a Displays only active nodes in the cluster with no duplicates. -g Logs cluster verification information with more details. -v Logs cluster verification information in verbose mode.
 Use in debug mode and only at the direction of My Oracle Support.